 1. All projects require you attend an in-person training prior to taking on a case.
 NIJC offers training quarterly.
 For a list of upcoming trainings please visit NIJC's calendar.
 Due to space constraints, we can only register attorneys for in-person training sessions who will be able to take on a case with us within three months of the training or who are already representing NIJC clients.
 Prior to RSVP’ing to a training, please take into account the projects descriptions and guidelines.
 We usually hold live webinars at the same time as the in-person trainings, but we do not offer CLE credit for webinar attendees.

 2. Most of NIJC’s clients speak languages other than English and will require an interpreter for case preparation.
 Although NIJC has a list of volunteer interpreters, it is the attorney/firm/corporation’s responsibility to pay for interpretation costs if you can’t find a volunteer to help you.

 3. NIJC is unfortunately unable to offer meeting space for volunteer attorneys to meet with their clients and prepare cases.

 4. It is very difficult for NIJC to re-absorb cases after they have been placed with pro bono attorneys so we ask our pro bono attorneys to commit to seeing a matter through for the duration of the case.

-After reading the information above, if you think you would be a good fit to provide pro bono representation in any of these types of cases, please send us a message using the form below.
+After reading the information above, if you think you would be a good fit to provide pro bono representation in any of these types of cases, click here to send us a message.